zafermesut/fashion-recommendation-systems/README.md

 # Fashion Product Recommender System

-A content-based fashion product recommender system built using **k-Nearest Neighbors (k-NN)** with **Euclidean distance**.
-The app is developed in **Streamlit** and recommends similar products based on image features.
+This is a content-based fashion product recommender system built using **k-Nearest Neighbors (k-NN)** with **Euclidean distance**.
+The system recommends similar fashion products based on image features.

+The app is deployed on [Hugging Face Spaces](https://huggingface.co/spaces/zafermbilen/fashion-recommendation-systems) using **Streamlit**, allowing users to easily interact with the model and get product recommendations.

 ## Dataset

-The dataset used is from [Kaggle](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small).
-The model uses pre-extracted image features to recommend similar products.
+The dataset used for this project is from [Kaggle](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small).
+It contains images of fashion products, and the system utilizes pre-extracted image features from this dataset for product recommendation.

 ## Model